Women, Gender & Sexuality Studies (WGSS)

 WGSS 460, ^SEXUALITIES, FEMINISMS, WOMEN, 4 Credits

 Explores the historical, theoretical, and political dimensions of female sexuality.
-The course also examines the basic assumptions about the meaning of gendered sexuality, how it has been shaped and controlled, and why women's sexuality has been/is a source of both women's liberation and subjugation.
-In addition, the course incorporates Queer and Trans* theories about gendered/women's sexualities.
-(SS) (Writing Intensive Course)
+Examines the basic assumptions about the meaning of gendered sexuality, how it has been shaped and controlled, and why women's sexuality has been/is a source of both women's liberation and subjugation.
+Incorporates Queer and Trans* theories about gendered/women's sexualities.

-Attributes: CWIC – Bacc Core, Skills, Writing Intensive Course; LACS – Liberal Arts Social Core
+Attributes: CSWC – Core Ed - Writing Intensive Curriculum (WIC); CWIC – Bacc Core, Skills, Writing Intensive Curriculum (WIC); LACS – Liberal Arts Social Core

 Prerequisite: WGSS 223 with D- or better or WGSS 223H with D- or better or WGSS 224 with D- or better